-Pommes de Terre Boulangères, translated from French is the ‘bakers potato’ or the ‘bakeries potato’.
-When the bread was finished baking for the day and the ovens began the long slow cooldown process, the bakers would put their potatoes in the ovens to cook for dinner.
+What is Pommes de Terre Boulangères?
+Translated from French this potato dish is the ‘bakers potato’ or the ‘bakeries potato’ when the bread was finished baking for the day and the ovens began the long slow cooldown process, the bakers would put their potatoes in the ovens to cook for dinner.
 No sense wasting a hot oven!
 The long cooking time gave the potatoes plenty of time to soak up the intense flavors of beef stock, onions, and herbs.
-They are similar to a gratin only without all the cream, just onions, stock, and potatoes.
-Very good, polite side item, not too showy and not trying to take center stage.
+Pommes de Terre Boulangères is similar to a potato gratin only without the cream, just onions, stock, and potatoes.
+A very beautiful side dish, who doesn’t love perfectly roasted golden brown potatoes?

-Then, I was watching Chef Adrian Richardson’s cooking show, ‘The Secret Meat Business’ and he made this dish with loads of bacon in it.
+Then, I was watching Chef Adrian Richardson’s cooking show, ‘The Secret Meat Business’ and he made this recipe with loads of bacon in it.
 Well, anytime I can work in bacon into a potato dish I’m all for it.

-As I began researching Pommes de Terre Boulangères, it became evident that using bacon was not a traditional way of making this dish.
+As I began researching Potatoes Boulangères, it became evident that using bacon was not a traditional way of making this dish.
 But at this point I was Hell bent that this was my new way of making these potatoes.
-Then in a Google image search, I discovered a really great French Food Blog by Chef Stéphane Décotterd.
-His traditional recipe and presentation were so beautiful, unique and elegant, that I knew I wanted to try to duplicate his presentation.
-I highly recommend his Food Blog, it’s in French, but Google translate does a pretty good job of converting it to English.
+Then in a Google image search, I discovered a great French Food Blog by Chef Stéphane Décotterd.
+His traditional Pommes de Terre Boulangères recipe and presentation were so beautiful, unique, and elegant, that I knew I wanted to try to duplicate his presentation.
+I highly recommend his Food Blog, it’s in French, but google translate does a pretty good job of converting it to English.
 This recipe is my adaptation of Chef Stéphane Décotterd’s, go check out his blog!

-- ½ Pound Bacon
+- 1/2 Pound Bacon Crispy

-- 2 Pounds Potatoes, Yukon Gold
+- 2 Pounds High Starch Potato Yukon Gold

-- Fresh Thyme
+- 10-12 Sprigs Fresh Thyme

 - 4 Bay Leaves